 The gear ratios suit it well, the shift is neat and slick, and the brakes have an unusually solid, progressive action.
-There's a touch of steering tug if you accelerate hard out of a tight bend, a bit of dynamic spirit too easily quelled by an intrusive traction and ESP system, but you can switch it off, but under really aggressive driving you might still catch glimpse of a flashing orange light.
-The steering itself is no transparent window onto the road but the weighting is natural, as promised, and the action is properly precise.
+There's a touch of steering tug if you accelerate hard out of a tight bend, a bit of dynamic spirit too easily quelled by an intrusive traction and ESP system.
+You can switch it off, but under really aggressive driving you might still catch glimpse of a flashing orange light.
+The steering itself is naturally weighted, as promised, and the action is properly precise.
 And there’s even some feel – not spades of it, but in a market swarming with CO2-massaging synthetic steering racks, it offers more of an insight into grip levels than most.

+The handling balance has the fluidity and throttle-interactivity usual in a Hyundai; the Korean company has always understood that side of things.
 Flick through some esses or hare along some undulations and you'll discover excellent body control, but short, sharp bumps are greeted with quite a thud – as they are in the standard Veloster.
-The handling balance has the fluidity and throttle-interactivity usual in a Hyundai; the Korean company has always understood that side of things.
+Our long-term test car suffered a buckled alloy and damaged tyre from one pothole, a mixture of the hole’s deepness and the lack of suspension give (and, indeed, tyre sidewall) the likely reason.

 How does it compare?

 Obvious rivals are a VW Scirocco in 1.4 TSI 160 or 2.0 TSI forms and the Vauxhall Astra GTC 1.6T.
 The Astra is unnecessarily corpulent, the Scirocco dearer to buy.
 The fact is that the Veloster Turbo acquits itself very capably in this company, and at £21,995 with lashings of equipment and a five-year Triple Care warranty, it's good value as well as useful in its architecture.
-A sub-£20K one, minus satnav but retaining leather upholstery, arrives soon.

 Anything else I need to know?